 Shortlist shipped as part of Projects in GA.
 Enterprise customers got the approval control they had asked for in a surface they already trusted, and we avoided introducing another review paradigm into an already complex system.

 Candidate review inside Projects, the surface employers already knew for managing candidates.
-AI Sourcing shortlisted candidates here rather than introducing a new review paradigm.
+Sourcing Assistant shortlisted candidates here rather than introducing a new review paradigm.

 TLDR